Finland's Solidium backs Valmet against Alfa Laval's bid for Neles

 It reported on Tuesday a return on its equity holdings of minus 8.3% for the year to the end of June, hit by the COVID-19 crisis.

-(Reporting by Anne Kauranen in Helsinki and Milla Nissi in Gdansk; Editing by Mark Potter)
+(Reporting by Anne Kauranen in Helsinki and Milla Nissi in Gdansk; Editing by Mark Potter and Louise Heavens)

 ((anne.kauranen@thomsonreuters.com; +358925166112;))